 A fast-loading website is essential for giving visitors a smooth experience and boosting your ranking in search engines.
 This guide will show you how to run a performance report on your website and get WordPress-specific recommendations for improving its speed.

-This feature is available on sites with the WordPress.com Business and Commerce plans, and the legacy Pro plan.
+This feature is available on sites with the WordPress.com Business and Commerce plans.
 If you have a Business plan, make sure to activate it.
-For sites on the Free, Personal, and Premium plans, upgrade your plan to access this feature.
+For free sites and sites on the Personal and Premium plans, upgrade your plan to access this feature.

 In this guide